-Gov. Evers’ proposed state budget has allocated $116.6 million of the state’s inadequate transportation budget to expanding a two-lane section of Highway 23, which experiences relatively little congestion, to a four lane expressway.
+Gov. Evers’ state budget has allocated $116.6 million of the state’s inadequate transportation budget to expanding a two-lane section of Highway 23, which experiences relatively little congestion, to a four lane expressway.
 The project was authorized at a cost of $42 million in 1999, but the cost rose by over $100 million and continues to rise — to $156.5 million in August 2019.
 Just 7 months ago, in February 2019, the cost was estimated to be $153.5 million!
-There are other, less expensive ways to address the desired improvements, but the administration has failed to consider them.
+There are other, less expensive ways to address the desired improvements, but the administration has willfully ignored them.

-The Republicans have also included full funding in their version of the transportation budget.
-This money is needed more pressingly for significant, large-scale projects that have been halted in mid-construction due to lack of funds.
+Republicans fully funded Highway 23’s expansion in their version of the transportation budget as well.
+Unfortunately, this money is being diverted from significant, large-scale projects that have been halted mid-construction due to lack of funds.

 Two courts have denied federal funding for the improvements sought on Highway 23 due to improbable future-use statistics and the failure to address environmental concerns.
-Although the courts ruled more recently that those objections have been addressed, 1000 Friends of Wisconsin, a nonprofit advocate for sensible land use, contends that unacceptable flaws in the project still exist and that the funding is needed for critical problems in the state’s transportation infrastructure.
+Although the courts ruled more recently that those objections have been addressed we contend that unacceptable flaws in the project still exist and that the funding is needed for other critical problems in the state’s transportation infrastructure.

 Wisconsin State Trunk Highway 23 connects Sheboygan with Fond du Lac.
 Nearly half of the highway — from the western edge of Sheboygan to the west side of Plymouth — is a divided four-lane roadway.
 A 19-mile two-lane rural road continues west from Plymouth to the eastern edge of Fond du Lac.

 The two-lane section of the highway experiences little congestion during the day, except for occasional backups caused by slow-moving farm machinery.
-Heavier slowdowns occur occasionally during commuting hours, and there’s congestion during special events, such as auto races at the Road America speedway near Plymouth.
+Heavier slowdowns occur occasionally during commuting hours and special events; such as auto races at the Road America speedway near Plymouth.

-For some time, many area residents have advocated for widening the two-lane portion of the road to four lanes.
+For some time, a number of area residents have advocated for widening the two-lane portion of the road to four lanes.
 They’ve cited several accidents and perceived congestion as justification for the enlargement.

 Advocates succeeded in convincing a bipartisan contingent of local state legislators to amend the state’s 1999 biennial budget to include funding for major improvements to the road (called “enumeration”) at a cost of $42 million.
-At the time, the money was authorized for unspecified improvements to reduce congestion and improve safety, but it was not allocated specifically for a four-lane divided highway.
+At the time, the money was authorized for unspecified improvements to reduce congestion and improve safety and was not allocated specifically for a four-lane divided highway.

-The move to enumerate the project in the state budget without prior review was unprecedented.
 State law calls for projects to be evaluated for enumeration by the state’s Transportation Projects Commission before enumeration.
 A proposed project cannot be evaluated by the Transportation Projects Commission without preliminary environmental studies and cost estimates, neither of which was provided for Highway 23.
+The move to enumerate Highway 23 in the state budget without prior review was unprecedented.

-Still, the budget was authorized, and the environmental impact statement (EIS) process was begun.
+Still, the budget was authorized, and an environmental impact statement (EIS) process was begun.
 The EIS evaluates the direct and cumulative environmental impacts of a project, which policy makers must take under advisement before green-lighting construction.
 Additionally, EIS documentation is also required before a project can received federal cost sharing dollars.

 Rules require that the EIS must be accurate and informed by public input.
-But before the EIS was even completed, WisDOT already had decided that the road should be a four-lane divided highway.
+However, before the EIS was even completed, WisDOT decided that the road should be a four-lane divided highway.
 The agency reached this conclusion despite substantial evidence that constructing passing lanes would provide a far less costly approach to address safety and congestion.

-The fact that Highway 23 was authorized prior to the development of an EIS calls into question the validity of the impact assessment.
-But a court determined that WisDOT deliberately downplayed or ignored environmental impact and potential cost issues so that it could obtain the federal funds needed to complete the project.
+The fact that Highway 23 was authorized prior to the development of an EIS calls into question the validity of the entire environmental impact assessment, and a court determined that WisDOT deliberately downplayed or ignored environmental impacts and potential cost issues so that it could obtain the federal funds needed to complete the project.

 Safety is the prime consideration for any highway improvement, and proponents point to accident statistics on Highway 23 to justify the need for widening it.
 But such expansions do not necessarily enhance safety.
 In fact, adding lanes increases traffic speed, which can result in more serious collisions.